sigmacoy/cs-questions-should-know/README.md

 Both compilers and interpreters are programs that translate high-level source code into a form that a computer can execute, but they operate in fundamentally different ways.
 A compiler translates the entire source code into a standalone, low-level machine code file (e.g., an executable) in one go, before any execution occurs.
 This process is generally slower upfront but results in fast execution afterward.
 An interpreter, on the other hand, translates and executes the source code line-by-line or statement-by-statement at runtime, without generating a separate machine code file.
 This allows for greater flexibility and easier debugging (as execution can pause mid-run), but typically results in slower overall execution speed compared to compiled code.
 Languages like C and Rust are typically compiled, while Python and JavaScript are commonly interpreted (or use Just-In-Time compilation for optimization).

 ## 6. Concurrency vs Parallelism
+Concurrency is about dealing with multiple tasks at once, focusing on structure and task interleaving where tasks make progress in overlapping time periods, but not necessarily simultaneously—it enables a single-core system to handle multiple operations by switching between them.
+Parallelism, in contrast, is about doing multiple tasks at the exact same time, requiring multiple processing units to execute operations simultaneously.
+Concurrency is about managing complexity and dealing with many things at once, while parallelism is about throughput and executing many things at once.
+They are related but distinct: you can have concurrency without parallelism (single-core multitasking), but parallelism inherently enables concurrency.